About the minor

-Do you believe democracy should be more about reasoned discourse than inflammatory sound bites?
-Are you passionate about the art of argument?
+Do you believe that reasoned discourse is foundational to democracy and to social change to build a better, more just society?
+Are you passionate about citizenship and the art of argument?
 Do you see yourself engaging your listeners through the power of dialogic reasoning?
-It’s possible that you will thrive with a minor in writing, public speaking, and critical reasoning (WSCR).
+If your answers these questions are yes, you will thrive with a minor in writing, public speaking, and critical reasoning.

 - Participate in the UO’s chapter of the Rhetoric Society of America, which sponsors events for students including guest speakers and colloquia involving faculty and graduate and undergraduate students.

 Employers expect college graduates to present themselves and their ideas in a compelling and organized manner, both orally and in writing.
-The WSCR program prepares motivated students to become articulate members of our society and our workforce.
+A minor in writing, public speaking, and critical reasoning prepares students to become articulate members of our society and our workforce.
 The unique curriculum provides a solid foundation for virtually any sort of employment, as well as for graduate study.
 Pre-law students, regardless of major, may find the program particularly beneficial.